gcandrade10/ComicSearch/README.md

 # ComicSearch
 Demo app implementing API:https://comicvine.gamespot.com

-You need and api key to run the app: https://comicvine.gamespot.com/api/
+You need an api key to run the app: https://comicvine.gamespot.com/api/

 It should be placed in local.properties as follows:
 ```